 | Error | Something wrong | Should be off |

 If a port LED never blinks, check wiring on that segment.
-If error LED is on, check for short circuits or address conflicts.
+If the error LED is on, check for short circuits or address conflicts.

 7. I added a repeater and still have no communication.
 Now what?